glozir/GloziChat/README.md

   - client.py: the client-side code for the chat room app
   - utils.py: a utility module used by both the client and server
   - server.py: the server-side code for the chat room app
+  - question_mark.png : a picture used for a button in the session list window
+  - check_mark.png : a picture used for a button in the session list window

 ### Conclusion
 The chat room app provides users with a secure and flexible way to communicate with each other.
 Its use of Python and Tkinter ensures a stable and user-friendly experience, and its added features of admin privileges and the ability to close the server from the client side further enhance the app's functionality and convenience.